Sambou Sissoko (Malian footballer)

 Sambou Sissoko (born 29 June 2000) is a Malian professional footballer who plays as a defensive midfielder for Serbian SuperLiga club Čukarički.

 Club career

 On 5 October 2020, Sissoko signed a two-year contract with Kortrijk in Belgium.
 Due to visa complications, he did not arrive to the club until two months later.

 He made his Belgian First Division A debut for Kortrijk on 23 January 2021 in a game against Cercle Brugge.

-On 15 September 2022, Sissoko joined Čukarički in Serbia on loan.
+On 15 September 2022, Sissoko joined Čukarički in Serbia on loan.During the 2025–26 season, Sissoko made 33 appearances across all competitions and scored two goals.
+On 30 June 2026, he signed a one-year contract extension to remain with the club.

 International career

 Sissoko represented Mali at the 2019 Africa U-20 Cup of Nations, which they won, and the 2019 FIFA U-20 World Cup, where Mali reached the quarterfinals.
 He scored the decisive goal in the penalty shoot-out to eliminate Argentina in the Round of 16.